 Digital Image online Help is the most comprehensive of the Help resources.
 It provides step-by-step instructions, overviews, troubleshooting topics, technical support, and the "What's wrong with this picture" diagnostic tool.
-Help includes several ways to find information, including a table of contents, a keyword index, and a full-text search.
+Help includes several ways to find information, including a table of contents, a keyword index, and a full-text search of all Help topics.